 No matter what your ultimate hen philosophy may be, the methods for raising chickens are very similar.
 Read on for a primer for raising chickens for eggs in your backyard.

 First, infrastructure.
 You will need to provide your birds with a place to get out of inclement weather and hot sun, a way to stay warm enough in winter, protection from predation, roosts for sleeping, and nest boxes for laying.

-When it comes to chicken-house designs and fencing layouts, the sky is the limit.
+When it comes to chicken-coop designs and fencing layouts, the sky is the limit.
 There are ready-made or prefabricated chicken houses made of myriad materials, ranging from stunningly beautiful (and probably equally stunningly expensive) to very basic abodes.
 Some pens are attached and others are detached.
 Some outdoor runs have roofs and floors and some do not.
 Enclosures can also be electric in order to keep chickens and potential predators from passing through.

 My own chickens’ accommodations include a well-insulated 8×12 house that stays above freezing without lights for much of the winter where I live in the northeastern United States.
 In summer, we remove the covers and insulation over the windows to allow for excellent airflow.

 They have a small door that slides open vertically for their own egress and entry, and there is a full-size door for human access.
 There are nest boxes along one wall and perches of varying heights along the other three.
 In the center hangs a grain feeder and a waterer.